RhinoRhys/radarr-collections/README.md

 art.txt is a list of every collection that has been checked along with the URL to the default collection artwork to be easily pasted into Plex or other media apps.

 ## Running
-Once the config file is written, simply run rcm.py to initiate the sync.
+In the same folder as rcm.py please create an empty folder called "logs" (all lower case) and then once the config file is written, simply run rcm.py to initiate the sync.